Do I need to complete a tax return?

 Most people in the UK pay all their tax ‘at source’, for example, through Pay As You Earn (PAYE) if they are employed, and are not required to file a tax return.
 Self Assessment thereofre does not affect everyone and you will normally only need to complete a form if one or more of the following apply to you:

-- You are working for yourself – you are self-employed (we cover self-employment in detail on our main LITRG website);
+- You are working for yourself – that is, you are self-employed (unless your trading income is exempt under the trading allowance – we cover self-employment in detail on our main LITRG website);

 - You are a partner in a partnership business;